Region: Sidamo Guji, Southern Oromia

 ABOUT JIGESA (with thanks to Melbourne Coffee Merchants)

-Jigesa (pronounced “Jee-gee-sa”) is a privately-owned washing station that is located in the Shakisso ‘woreda’ (administrative district) in the Guji zone in Ethiopia’s Southern Oromia State.
+Jigesa (pronounced “Jee-gee-sa”) is a privately-owned washing station that is located in the Shakisso ‘woreda’ (administrative district) in the Guji zone in Ethiopia’s renowned coffee region, Sidamo, in the south-east of the country.
 It is named after the ‘kebele’ (local village) of Jigesa.
+The washing station is one of ten owned and managed by Testi Coffee, a family-owned company founded by Mr Faysel A. Yonis.
+Jigesa is one of their newer washing stations, purchased in 2014, and produces exceptional washed and natural processed lots.

-The washing station sits at 1,945m above sea level and is located very close to Yirgacheffe.
-Coffee is delivered daily to Jigesa by around 850 small producers.
-The majority of these families farm organically on tiny plots of land (averaging 2 – 5 hectares in size) located 1,800–1,950m above sea level.
-Coffee is their main cash crop, and grows under the shade of Birbira, Wanza and Acacia trees.
+The washing station sits at 1,945m above sea level and is located very close to the neighbouring Yirgacheffe zone.
+Coffee is delivered daily to Jigesa by around 850 small local coffee growers.
+The majority of these families farm organically on tiny plots of land, which average just 2–5 hectares in size.
+Coffee is their main cash crop and grows alongside food crops of corn, grain and bananas, under the shade of native Birbira, Wanza, and Acacia trees.
+The average elevation of the farms in this region is very high – around 1,800–1,950m above sea level – and this, combined region’s cool temperatures (which range between 15-20°C) is ideal for the slow ripening of coffee cherries, leading to denser beans and a sweeter, more complex cup profile.

 ABOUT THE GUJI REGION

-This coffee has been processed using the washed method using clean water from the Mormora river.
-It is classified as Grade 1, indicating that a lot of effort has been put into the selection and grading during processing.
+This coffee has been processed using the washed method, using clean water from the Mormora river.
+It is classified as Grade 1, the highest quality classification for Ethiopian coffees, indicating a great deal of effort has been put into the selection and grading during processing.

 Each day, carefully hand-picked coffee cherries are delivered to the Jigesa washing station and are meticulously sorted by hand and in a floatation tank prior to processing to remove unripe, overripe, or damaged fruit, in order to enhance the quality and sweetness of the cup.

-The coffee cherries are then pulped to remove the fruit and skin, and then graded by weight; heavier beans are superior quality and deliver a sweeter cup.
-After grading, the parchment-covered coffee is soaked in tanks of clean water for 36–48 hours to remove the mucilage (sticky covering) by allowing it to ferment and detach from the coffee.
+After sorting, the coffee cherries are then pulped to remove the fruit and skin and graded by weight; heavier beans are of superior quality and deliver a sweeter cup.
+After grading, the parchment-covered coffee is soaked in tanks of clean water for 36–48 hours to remove the mucilage (sticky fruit pulp) by allowing it to ferment and detach from the coffee.

 The coffee is then re-washed and graded again by density in washing channels and soaked in clean water for 12 hours.

-The coffee is then dried for 10–12 days on African drying beds, firstly under cover (for around 3 – 5 hours) and then subsequently in the sun.
+The coffee is then dried for 10–12 days on raised African drying beds, firstly under cover (for around 3–5 hours) and then subsequently in the sun.
 Whilst drying, the coffee is carefully hand-sorted, and any defects are removed.
 It is also turned regularly to ensure that it dries evenly and consistently.
 At midday, the coffee is covered to protect it from full sun.
 It is also covered overnight to prevent damage from morning dew.
-Once the coffee is dry and has reached its desired humidity it is rested in parchment until it is ready for export.
+Once the coffee is dry and has reached its desired humidity, it is rested in parchment until it is ready for milling and export.

 WHY WE LOVE IT